-The Ackerman Center launched its first official bi-weekly newsletter, The Ackerman Chronicle, earlier this semester.
+The Ackerman Center launched its first official bi-weekly newsletter, The Ackerman Chronicle, last semester.

 The News Center article about this important conference can be read here.

 Dr. Zsuzsanna Ozsváth has been selected by the University to receive the 2018 Inclusive Excellence and Intercultural Teaching Award.
-This Award will be presented to her by the Office of Diversity and Community Engagement during their upcoming 9th Annual Diversity Awards Ceremony at 5:30pm on April 19th in the Davidson-Gundy Alumni Center.
+This Award was presented to her by the Office of Diversity and Community Engagement during their 9th Annual Diversity Awards Ceremony.
 More information can be found online.

 Professors David Patterson and Nils Roemer were presented with the prestigious Eternal Flame Award at the 48th Annual Scholars’ Conference on the Holocaust and the Churches.
 More information can be found here.

 Graduating this semester from the Holocaust Studies Program:

 Mary Catherine Mueller (PhD), Rebecca Thompson (PhD), Sarah Hashmi (MA), and Trisha Murphy (MA).

 To read about some of our students’ accomplishments this past academic year, please click here.